eric-dk/EncryptionCompat/README.md

 ## References

-Credit to Yakiv Mospan for an excellent [series of articles](https://proandroiddev.com/secure-data-in-android-encryption-7eda33e68f58) on encryption using the keystore.
+Credit goes to Yakiv Mospan for an excellent [series of articles](https://proandroiddev.com/secure-data-in-android-encryption-7eda33e68f58) on using the Android Keystore.
-Credit to Nikolay Elenkov for a [great post](https://nelenkov.blogspot.com/2012/04/using-password-based-encryption-on.html) on Android password-based encryption.
+Credit goes to Nikolay Elenkov for a [great post](https://nelenkov.blogspot.com/2012/04/using-password-based-encryption-on.html) regarding password-based encryption on Android.

 ## License

-    Copyright © 2018 Eric Nguyen
+    Copyright © 2020 Eric Nguyen

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.